JetBrains-Research/washu/docker/biolabs/testdata/README.md

 Docker Image with test data
 ===========================

-This is just an image `continuumio/miniconda` with test data from `/mnt/stripe/washu_test_data`.
+This is just an image `ubuntu:latest` - Ubuntu LTS with test data from `/mnt/stripe/washu_test_data`.

 Build